-Determines whether system exceptions that occur during Dynamic Invocation Interface (DII) operations are raised immediately or are stored only in the CORBA: :Environment object.
+Determines whether system exceptions that occur during Dynamic Invocation Interface (DII) operations are raised immediately or are stored only in the CORBA::Environment object.
 This property is only available for Java applications.
-The default value is false for JDK 1.1.x, and true for later JDK versions.
-Note that specifying a value of false when using JDK 1.2 or later may result in unexpected behavior.
+The default value is true.
+Note that specifying a value of false may result in unexpected behavior.

-ooc.orb.server_name
+ooc.orb.server name